hummy123/hummy123.github.io/_posts/2025-02-04-Zipping-Unrolled-Linked-Lists.md

 If we set too high of a limit, our data structure will degenerate into a simple array.
 If we set too low of a limit, it will degenerate into a plain old linked list.

-The best way to find a good limit is to measure of course.
+The best way to find a good limit is to measure, of course.
 If we are dealing with UTF-8 strings, I've found in experiments that 1024 characters is a good limit.

 If we're dealing with some other type, we will likely want a lower limit.
 UTF-8 chars take just one byte, which means we can fit a higher number of chars in the same block of memory compared to 32-bit integers.
 There's less copying involved.